Egyptian Mythology: Who was Ra?

 After Ra burst into existence from the primordial ocean, he went ahead to create the first gods – Tefnut (moisture) and Shu (air).

-Commonly called the “Cat of Ra”, Bastet was a cat goddess.
-Whenever Ra wanted to exact revenge at humans for their insubordination or blasphemous behaviors, Bastet was the one Ra sent.
-She was Ra’s tool for vengeance.
-She was also considered as the “Eye of Ra” and on many occasions she killed the serpent Apophis to save Ra’s life.
+Commonly called the “Cat of Ra”, Bastet was a cat goddess of protection and sometimes destruction.
+Whenever Ra wanted to exact revenge on humans for their insubordination or blasphemous behaviors, Bastet was the one Ra sent.
+She was also revered as the “Eye of Ra”, and on many occasions, she killed the underworld serpent Apophis to save Ra’s life.
 Another account of the story states that Ra once sent Bastet to Nubia in the form of lion.

 Similar to Bastet, Sekhmet was a lioness goddess (in some cases a cat).
-She also was worshiped as the “eye of Ra”.
-However, unlike Bastet, Sekhmet was more ruthless.
-At one point in time, Ra even had to intervene because she was on killing rampage.
-In order to stop her in her tracks, Ra turned her into a cow.
+She was worshiped as the “eye of Ra”.
+Perhaps the only difference between Bastet and Sekhmet was that Sekhmet was more ruthless.
+At one point in time, Ra even had to intervene because she went on a killing rampage, destroying everything in her path.
+In order to halt her in her tracks, Ra turned her into a cow.
 In another myth, Ra commanded the people of Egypt to dye their beer red and then spray it across the land.
 This was intended to deceive Sekhmet into drinking what she thought was blood.

-Hathor was the daughter of Ra and also his eye.
-Unlike Bastet and Sekhmet, Hathor was the most loving of the three goddesses.
+Hathor was the daughter of Ra and as such considered the “Eye of Ra”.
+Compared to Bastet or Sekhmet, Hathor was the most loving and most benevolent of the three goddesses.
 Ancient Egyptians believed that she had the ability to make Ra happy, especially when he was depressed.
 She did this by dancing nude in front of him.